Looking for the best image search engines?

 - Image type: This is another important feature of Google’s advanced image search.
 You can use it to find images of a particular type like line drawing, clip art, animated images, etc.

 - Region: Images from a specific location or country.

 - Site or domain: Images from a specific website.

-- File type: Very handy feature to search for images of a particular file type like Gif images, PNG images, WEBP or ICO file types to name a few.
+- File type: Very handy feature to search for images of a particular file type like Gif images, PNG images, WEBP, or ICO file types to name a few.

 - Usage rights: If you are wondering how to find free images on Google, you can use this usage right option to filter out free images.
-You can also use this option if want to search for images based on their usage rights like free to use or free to use for commercial purpose etc, Google’s advanced image search helps you with that too!
+You can also use this option if want to search for images based on their usage rights like free to use or free to use for commercial purposes etc, Google’s advanced image search helps you with that too!